comit-network/comit.network/docs/core-concepts/atomic-swap-htlc.md

 ---
-id: core-concepts
+id: atomic-swap-htlc
-title: Core Concepts
-sidebar_label: Core Concepts
+title: Atomic Swaps using HTLCs
+sidebar_label: Atomic Swaps using HTLCs
 ---

-COMIT is an open protocol facilitating cross-blockchain applications.
-This part of the documentation explains core concepts and how they relate to the COMIT protocol.
-The documentation contains embedded google slides for explaining details.
-Note that you can play/pause the slide-player and step back and forth.

-More detailed information about the COMIT protocol can be found in [COMIT protocol stack](comit-protocol-stack.md).

-## Atomic Swaps using HTLCs

 [Atomic Swap](#atomic-swap)s using [HTLC](#htlc)s defines solution using time-locks for exchanging two digital assets without the need of a trusted third party.

-Prior to the actual swap execution there is usually a [Negotiation](#negotiation---maker-and-taker) phase where the two parties agree on the ledgers, assets and amounts to be swapped.
+Prior to the actual swap execution there is usually a [Negotiation](negotiation.md) phase where the two parties agree on the ledgers, assets and amounts to be swapped.

 Assuming, that Alice has ETH on Ethereum and Bob has BTC on Bitcoin, Alice wants Bob's BTC and Bob wants Alice's ETH, the execution of a swap would be like this: